kerscher/typographydefaults/README.md

 ## Installation instructions

-If you have a recent distribution of [TeX Live](https://www.tug.org/texlive/), you most likely have all needed CTAN packages, as well as XeTeX and XeLaTeX.
+If you have a recent distribution of [TeX Live](https://www.tug.org/texlive/), you most likely have all needed CTAN packages, as well as LuaTeX, LuaLaTeX, XeTeX and XeLaTeX.
 If you don't, check you operating system package manager, or [install manually those first](https://en.wikibooks.org/wiki/LaTeX/Installing_Extra_Packages).

 Installing fonts on every major operating system can be done easily by opening the archives provided by foundry or distributors and simply double-clicking on each font to add it.
 There are better ways, but this is easy and compatible across most environments.